 Day 20: How to get from Port Barton to Manila

-Something we always insist on—both for a 20-day itinerary in the Philippines and any other—is the huge importance of having travel insurance that has your back from start to finish.
-In our guide to the Best travel insurance for the Philippines we talk about the one we’ve been using for many years and how, besides covering all health matters, it also covers cases such as theft, baggage issues, transport incidents and, among many more, repatriation if necessary.
-It has saved us many times.
+Something we always insist on—both for a 20-day Philippines itinerary and for any other trip—is how important it is to have good travel insurance that really has your back from start to finish.
+In our guide to the Best travel insurance for the Philippines we talk about the one we’ve been using for years and how, besides covering medical issues, it also covers situations such as theft, baggage problems, transport issues and, among many other things, repatriation if necessary.
+It has saved us more than once.

-Plus, as a Travel around the Philippines reader, you get a 5% discount if you book from here:
+Plus, as a Travel Around the Philippines reader, you get a 5% discount if you book through our link:

 discount travel insurance